If the Warringah Freeway were built today, it would automatically receive noise walls along its entire length.

-Updates can be emailed to residents who have provided details to Graham Webster.
-Or Updates can be viewed here.
+Updates can be emailed to residents (send details to Graham Webster) or can be viewed here:

 - 7 April 2011 Meeting between RTA, residents and Council: resident-recorded minutes (14KB).

-The RTA engaged an independent consultant to assess the noise impact of the Warringah Freeway.
+Earlier the RTA (now RMS) engaged an independent consultant to assess the noise impact of the Warringah Freeway.
 Here is the report summary: